 In harmony with the action of the stockholders at the last annual meeting, an evening school has been organized for the benefit of our apprentices and young people, where all the common branches are taught four evenings in the week.
-The school is free to all employees, and a good interest is manifested. pose of the directors to start other classes for more advanced students as soon as consistent.
+The school is free to all employees, and a good interest is manifested. pired subscriptions, etc. In other Elder A. O. Tait has charge of this words, had we not taken back the school, assisted by an efficient corps "Sentinel," the New York branch of teachers.
+It has been the purpose of the directors to start other classes for more advanced students as soon as consistent.